For best experience please turn on javascript and use a modern browser!

 Kick-off day

-The course starts with a kick-off day which will take place at the Science Park campus.
-The goal of this day is to get started with the course, install all the required software on your laptop, get familiar with the course setup, make a personal plan, and to meet fellow participants.
+Both courses start with a kick-off which will take place on our UvA Science Park campus.
+The goal of these kick-offs is to get started with the course, get an overview of the topics that will be discussed and to meet fellow participants.

 Course materials